Is that an Airstream?

 Does you have air conditioning and heating?

 For A/C, we try to park in the shade and open all the windows and turn on the Fan-Tastic Vent Fan, which runs off of solar power.
-We've been able to sleep comfortably even on the hottest nights.
+In the summer, we head north, coastal and higher in elevation to stay cooler.
+We've been able to sleep comfortably even on the hottest nights with just a fan.
 For heating, we have a Mr. Heater Portable Buddy propane heater that is designed for campers, boats or small workshop.
 Even on the coldest days, it heats up the entire camper in about 15 minutes.
 We typically spend less than $100 on propane each year for heating and cooking.

 Your camper is so small, how do you live in such a small space?